Sign up for my newsletter to receive news and updates!

 Unless, of course, I wrote it.
 My first run at the subject was just a short story focused on the poem itself, but after I finished my thesis, that short story grew out in both directions to become an entire novel.
 It was the last novel I drafted before I made my first sale (the sale being the book now known as Warrior), and crossing that threshold changed my trajectory enough that The Waking of Angantyr got shoved into a corner and forgotten.

 But I recently went back to take a look at it and discovered that, actually, I still really liked it!
 Some parts needed polishing, but the core was solid.
 Having duly polished those bits, I saw no reason not to send it around to editors.
-It has been acquired by Sophie Robinson at Titan in the UK, and it will be out October 10th of 2023!
+It has been acquired by Sophie Robinson at Titan in the UK, and it will be out October 17th, with a U.S. edition following from Book View Cafe on November 14th!